microprediction/timemachines/CONTRIBUTE.md

 You may ask yourself, "Well, how did I get here?"
 And you may ask yourself, "How do I work this?".
 And you may find yourself behind the wheel of a large automobile.

 But enough 80's rock.
 Chances are you're here because you reached out to connect on Linked-In and you have some manner of time-series or quantitative interest so I sent you an invite.
 And now you find yourself in a conspiracy aimed at upending artisan data science by unleashing a billion little reward-seeking algorithms into a micro-economy, commoditizing repeated quantitative tasks of all kinds, and making data scientists look like fools.
+That might be a better idea than waiting for DeepMind to to something ([according to me](https://www.microprediction.com/blog/reward), anyway).

 Hello, we hope you are interested in helping us create free open short term prediction of anything for anyone.